 No matter the reason you chose to move to Brentwood, or are considering moving, The New Residents’ Guide is here to help you learn more about your new – or future – hometown.
 From parks and recreation to city services, this article will provide information about everything Brentwood has to offer.

-In alignment with the city’s vision, Brentwood is filled with green spaces and parks.
-For more information outside of this article, check out the city’s website: https://www.brentwoodtn.gov/departments/parks-recreation/parks-trails-greenways
+Brentwood has 14 parks and 1 dog park, plus greenways comprising nearly 1,000 acres.
+For more information outside of this article, check out the city’s website: https://www.brentwoodtn.gov/

 27 acres